Next PC meeting is on 14th July - Agenda TBC

-Previous minutes are also available here
+Previous minutes and agendas are also available here

 It is the lowest tier of local government.
 The Council consists of 13 voluntary Councillors who are elected for a four year term of office to serve and administer for the needs of the residents of Sherston.
 In the event of a vacancy arising, a new member is either elected or co-opted until the next election.
 The Parish councillors determine and set policy to cater for the social, cultural, welfare and environmental needs of Sherston residents and employ a part time Clerk to the Council to implement policy decisions.